sonydevworld/spresense-nuttx/boards/README.txt

   an EKK-LM3S9B96 which is a Cortex-M3.

 boards/xtensa/esp32/esp-core
-  The ESP32 is a dual-core system from Expressif with two Harvard architecture Xtensa LX6 CPUs.
-All embedded memory, external memory and nd peripherals are located on the data bus and/or the instruction bus of bus of these CPUs.
+  The ESP32 is a dual-core system from Espressif with two Harvard architecture Xtensa LX6 CPUs.
+All embedded memory, external memory and peripherals are located on the data bus and/or the instruction bus of bus of these CPUs.
   With some minor exceptions, the address mapping of two CPUs is symmetric, meaning they use the same addresses to access the same memory.

 boards/z80/ez80/ez80f0910200kitg
   ez80Acclaim!
 Microcontroller.
 This port use the Zilog ez80f0910200kitg